 My current work is predominantly with those who experience depression, severe anxiety or worry.
 These may be a consequence of developmental trauma, cumulative life experiences or a single incident.
 They may present as Obsessive-Compulsive Disorder, panic, phobias, or post-traumatic stress.

-I see those with disordered eating, low self-esteem and body dysmorphic disorder.
+I see those with disordered eating, low self-esteem and the horrible consequences of shame.
 I address medically unexplained symptoms, the psychological effects of physical illnesses. and prolonged grief.